Plate-Tonic/platetonic-part-b/README.md

 ## 5. User Dashboard Page

-The purpose of the user dashboard is to allow the user to navigate through their account and access certain features that are available to them such as managing subscriptions, viewing their current meal plan, tracking their calories and macros or to update/view their personal details.
+The purpose of the user dashboard is to allow the user to navigate through their account and access certain features that are available to them such as ~~managing subscriptions,~~ viewing their current meal plan, tracking their calories and macros or to update/view their personal details.

 The key features will include:

 - **Buttons**: This will allow the user to navigate between the following options such as clicking on subscription to view it in the content next to it (on the right).
 - **Information Box**: A windowed area next to the button navigations will show the user relevant information to what they have clicked on
-  - For example, clicking on Subscription after viewing their personal details will change the window to show the user their current subscription.
+  - For example, clicking on Current Meals after viewing their personal details will change the window to show the user their current meal plan.

 ### Wireframe